mkdirYannick/calculator/README.md

 # calculator
-Just creating a simple calculator from scratch with html, css and javascript.
+The goal a this project is to create a simple calculator from scratch with html, css and javascript.
+The calculator works by clicking on the buttons or using the keyboard.